aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-A loop invariant is translated into two `assert` statements and one `assume` statement to
-facilitate  the inductive reasoning of properties about the loop.
+A loop invariant is translated into two `assert` statements and one `assume` statement to facilitate the inductive reasoning of properties about the loop.
 In break down, a loop invariant is translated to:
-- An `assert` statement that checks the invariant holds when the loop is first encountered in the
+- An `assert` statement that confirms the invariant holds when the loop is first encountered in the
   execution -- establishing the base case.
 - An `assume` statement that encodes the property that the invariant holds at loop iteration `I`.
 - An `assert` statement that checks whether the invariant continues to hold at loop iteration `I+1`.

-### Referring to Pre State
+### Referring to pre-state

-Occasionally, we would like to refer to the pre state of a mutable function argument in inline spec
+Occasionally, we would like to refer to the pre-state of a mutable function argument in inline spec
 blocks.
 In MSL, this can be done with the `old(T)` expression.
 Similar to the semantics of `old(..)`
 in post conditions, an `old(T)` expression in an `assume` or `assert` statement always yields the
 value of `T` at the function entry point.
-Following is an example that illustrate the use of
+Here is an example that illustrate the use of
-`old(..)` in an inline spec block.
+`old(..)` in an inline spec block:

 ```
 fun swap(x: &mut u64, y: &mut u64) {